The Value Problem for Weighted Timed Games with Two Clocks is Undecidable: Undecidability

 \subsection{Controlling whether a counter is zero}

-We now handle the case in which $\Minsf$ has chosen the wrong state to move to when simulating a zero-test.
-To do so, depending on the case, $\Maxsf$ has access to either a control-if-zero ($\CZ$) or control-if-not-zero ($\CNZ$) module that checks whether a counter is indeed zero or not through a series of multiplications by suitable coefficients to reach $1$.
-We first present the module that controls the multiplication ($\CM$).
-It is depicted in Fig.~\ref{fig:CM}.
+We now address the case in which $\Minsf$ has moved to the wrong state when simulating a zero-test.
+To handle this, depending on the situation, $\Maxsf$ has access to either a control-if-zero ($\CZ$) or control-if-not-zero ($\CNZ$) module, which checks whether a counter is indeed zero or non-zero by forcing a series of multiplications that can reach 1 only if $\Minsf$ chose the right branch.
+We begin by presenting the module that controls the multiplication ($\CM$), depicted in Fig.~\ref{fig:CM}